What is heart failure?

 Early diagnosis and treatment can improve quality and length of life for people who have heart failure.
-Treatment usually involves taking medications, reducing sodium in the diet, and getting daily physical activity.
-People with heart failure also track their symptoms each day so that they can discuss these symptoms with their health care team.
+Treatment usually involves taking medications, getting daily physical activity, and reducing the salt or sodium you eat in your diet.
+People with heart failure need to track their weight and symptoms each day so that they can discuss these symptoms with their health care team.

 Heart failure management is a treatment strategy that can improve your heart function, reduce your symptoms, and lengthen your life.
 The strategy combines several treatments, including lifestyle changes, medications, and heart procedures.

 The last couple of years have been exciting in having newer medications we can offer to patient swith a weak heart muscle.
 These add to our other well-proven medications that can really help improve the heart function in many people, reduce hospitalizations and improve surviving with heart failure.

 The newer combination drug called Sacubitril-valsartan (called an ARNI, ARB with a Neprilysin Inhibitor) has been studied and shown to have improved outcomes in patients with a weak heart muscle when it replaces medications like lisinopril (an ACE Inhibitors) or losartan (an ARB, or Angiotensin Receptor Blocker).
 Anther medication usually known to treat patients with diabetes, known as Dapagliflozin (a Gliflozin), has been shown to improve outcomes in patients with a heart muscle, even without diabetes when used in combination with other medications.
 For patients with a heart muscle with reduced ejection fraction (EF< 40%), Quadruple therapy is the recommended: